Ismail-ahmadi/going-green-in-jakarta/pages/faq.md

       Our Facebook group is already a lively place for hosting discussion and sharing ideas and resources on how to live more green in Jakarta (e.g. composting, cleaning products, recycling, local campaigns, find plastic alternatives etc).
-It’s also become a space for asking questions on green living and planning meetups.
+It’s also a space for asking questions on green living and planning meetups.
 We’ve also developed our first resources on how you can recycle in Jakarta and have launched this website with the Jakarta Green List in April 2019.
-We have also launched a campaign to reduce plastic packaging in supermarkets on Change.Org.
+In January 2020 we launched a consumer campaign to reduce waste and single use items in restaurants and coffee places.
     question: Q3.
 What is the group doing right now?
   - answer: >-
       In the interests of keeping this lovely and lively group all moving in the